 Profile image

-With a background as an experienced solicitor, Michael’s expertise covers public law and human rights, immigration, inquests and personal injury.
-He is regularly instructed in tribunal appeals and judicial review claims, including in urgent applications for interim relief.
+Michael’s expertise covers public law and human rights, immigration, inquests, and personal injury.
+He is regularly instructed in civil claims, tribunal appeals and judicial review claims, including in urgent applications for interim relief.
 He is particularly strong on the intersection between immigration law and social welfare issues and has appeared in a number of significant test cases in the higher courts.
+Michael draws upon his previous experience as a human rights solicitor working in the asylum and social security sectors.

 Michael also has a busy civil law damages practice, specialising in personal injury and actions against public authorities.
-He is an effective trial advocate and represents clients in fast track and multi-track proceedings, as well as in damages claims transferred from the Administrative Court.
+He is an effective trial advocate and represents Claimants in High Court and County Court proceedings, as well as in damages claims transferred from the Administrative Court.

 Administrative and Public Law

-Michael’s public law practice covers immigration, discrimination, children’s rights, social security and community care law.
-He has a particular expertise in issues involving the intersection between immigration and social welfare law, including asylum support, age assessment and retained EU law.
+Michael’s public law practice covers immigration, discrimination, children’s rights, social security, and community care law.
+He has a particular expertise in issues involving the intersection between immigration and social welfare law, including asylum support, community care, age assessment, and retained EU law.

 Selected Cases